secretGeek/today-i-learned-staging/excel/LAMBDA_and_LET_in_Excel.md

-# LAMBA and LET in Excel
+# LAMBDA and LET in Excel

 The `LAMBDA` function lets you create custom, reusable functions directly in Excel formulas.